Skip to main content

 In plain English

 An itemized deduction is a specific allowable expense listed on Schedule A of Form 1040 to reduce taxable income.
-The major categories are: state and local taxes (SALT, capped at $40,000 for 2025 under the 2025 tax law, up from the prior $10,000), home mortgage interest (on up to $750,000 of principal for mortgages after Dec 2017), charitable contributions to qualified organizations, and unreimbursed medical expenses above 7.5% of AGI.
+The major categories are: state and local taxes (SALT, capped at $40,400 for 2026 under current law, up from the $10,000 cap the 2017 TCJA set), home mortgage interest (on up to $750,000 of principal for mortgages after Dec 2017), charitable contributions to qualified organizations, and unreimbursed medical expenses above 7.5% of AGI.
 Taxpayers choose the higher of the standard deduction or the sum of itemized deductions; only one applies.

 Most useful ages